dfinninger/lita-cmd/README.md

 ## Notes

-- The user who executed the command will be pass in an environment variable called LITA_USER
+- The user who executed the command will be passed in an environment variable called LITA_USER
 - Make sure that your files are executable
   - (`chmod +x FILE`)
 - Make sure that you've included the correct sha-bang